11/09/2020 - Your opinion matters – Questionnaire for preparers – How could accounting for goodwill be improved?

 How you can provide your views?
 You would have two options:

-- You could access the questionnaire by clicking here.
+- You could access the questionnaire by clicking here (a preview of the questionnaire is avialable in pdf-version here)

 - If you prefer a short interview, please send us an email to this email address: BusinessCombinations@EFRAG.ORG.
 We will set up a one-to-one meeting for commenting on the issues included in our draft comment letter.